Approach

 2. Open Source AI Defintion (OSAID)

-Co-Designing Tech Policy
+Co-Designing Tech Policy on Artificial Intelligence

 The Open Source AI Definition is a project with the Open Source Initiative.
 The project’s aim is to collaboratively define what open source will mean for artificial intelligence.
 The deck above gives an update on the definitional co-design process in early spring of 2024.